 (ii) details of how the applicant meets the minimum requirements set out in regulation 47.

+[Regulation 46 amended in Gazette 13 Dec 2013 p.
+6157-8.]

 47. Minimum requirements for qualifications, experience and management capability

 (1) The minimum requirements for qualifications, experience and management capability for the purposes of sections 108(1)(b) and 112(c) of the Law are —